Monash Neuroscience of Consciousness

 You walk into a café, scanning the room for your friend.
 As your eyes flit from one person to the next, does your brain commit to memory all those faces?

-A study led by Associate Professor Naotsugu Tsuchiya of Monash University suggests that it does, at least briefly.
+A study led by Professor Naotsugu Tsuchiya of Monash University suggests that it does, at least briefly.

 The team showed volunteers an image of a face, and then asked them to pick it out from an image of a crowd of 20 to 55 people.
 Their eye movements were tracked as they searched, and faces that were viewed and rejected along the way, recorded.